Get started with Free Software now!

 And if you have questions, we are here to help you!
 Tweet us at @opensuse or write to our mailing list.

 Still not convinced this is right for you?
-Check out a .
+Check out a more detailed description .

 You want to know what it means to be mentored by us?